-Published: 6th December 2019
+Published: 6th December 2019 - All information correct at time of publication.

 With roadside drug testing now in force in Scotland as well as England and Wales, Dr Philip Kindred, Technical Services Manager at SYNLAB Laboratory Services explores the affect this has on the transport and logistics industries and, how training and the development of a Drug and Alcohol Policy can combat potential problems.